netspective-studios/PgDCP/README.md

 In case SQL or PL/pgSQL is not appropriate:

-* PL/Rust, PL/Java, PL/Go or other type-safe PostgreSQL-hosted language should be prioritized.
+* PL/Rust, PL/Java, PL/Go, [PL/Deno](https://github.com/supabase/postgres-deno) or other type-safe PostgreSQL-hosted language should be prioritized.
 * If type-safety is not possible or 3rd party libraries access is more important than type-safety then PL/Python, PL/Perl, and other languages should be considered.
+  * When using PL/Python or other language with package managers, consider using guidance such as [programmatic access to PIP modules](http://jelly.codes/articles/python-pip-module/) so that PostgreSQL server admins are not required for administering module dependencies
 * The choice of language should depend on how easy the functionality can be expressed using [Postgraphile Schema Design](https://www.graphile.org/postgraphile/postgresql-schema-design/).

 ## Information Assurance and Security _in the Database_